With apologies to Fiddler on the Roof’s Tevye, the traditional ways can only deliver so much.

 Social Sentiment and Product Reviews

 Just as marketers use social listening tools to monitor brand perception online, investment firms consider social media data when evaluating stocks.
-Alt-data provider Thinknum, for example, has a Facebook Followers collection, which tracks “like” numbers, check-in counts and other Facebook information for more than 130,000 companies, dating back more than six years.
+Alt-data provider Thinknum, for example, has a Facebook Followers collection, which tracks “like” numbers, check-in counts and other Facebook information for more than 130,000 companies, dating back more than eight years.
 It has similar data sets for other social networks.

 Satellite Imagery